SumoLogic/sumologic-documentation/docs/manage/data-archiving/index.md

 <img src={useBaseUrl('img/icons/operations/send-data.png')} alt="icon" width="50"/>

-Archive allows you to forward log data from Installed Collectors to AWS S3 buckets to collect at a later time.
-If you have logs that you don't need to search immediately you can archive them for later use.
-You can ingest from your Archive on-demand with five-minute granularity.
+Archive allows you to forward log data from Installed Collectors to AWS S3 buckets to collect later.
+If you have logs that you don't need to search immediately, you can archive them for later use.
+You can also ingest them from your Archive on-demand with five-minute granularity.

 import DocCardList from '@theme/DocCardList';
 import {useCurrentSidebarCategory} from '@docusaurus/theme-common';